Which place is cheaper, Sydney or Athens?

 It's quite rainy in Sydney.
 Athens usually gets less rain in July than Sydneyin January.
 Athens gets 6 mm (0.2 in) of rain, while Sydney receives 116 mm (4.6 in) of rain this time of the year.

 Both Sydney and Athens are popular destinations to visit in the autumn with plenty of activities.
 Most visitors come to Athens for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.
+Also, the autumn months attract visitors to Sydney because of the hiking trails, the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 Both Sydney and Athens during the winter are popular places to visit.
 The winter months attract visitors to Athens because of the museums, the shopping scene, and the cuisine.
+Also, the museums, the shopping scene, and the cuisine are the main draw to Sydney this time of year.

 In Sydney, it's very sunny this time of the year.
 In the winter, Athens often gets less sunshine than Sydneyin July.
 Athens gets 143 hours of sunny skies this time of year, while Sydney receives 208 hours of full sun.